 As Jesus talked with His disciples the night before He died on the cross (John 13–16), He not only spoke to them about Himself and the events coming on the heels of that evening, but He spoke of their lives together and the suffering they would face as His disciples.
 He reassured them of His continuing presence and care even as He told them what the world would do to them because they were His.

-Jesus taught by example the humility of service they were to live out amongst each other, and then explained His actions with His words.
-In the course of that evening He would give the disciples a new command, teaching by His words what He would the next day demonstrate by His example.
+Later that night He would give the disciples a new command—now He would teach by His words what He would the next day live out by going to the cross.
 Remember only two days earlier they had heard Jesus say that the greatest command was to love God, and the second greatest, to love their neighbor.
+Now He tells them,

-As He talked with them, Jesus repeated His new command, setting this standard for their love for each other.
+As He talked with them, Jesus repeated His new command, setting His example as the standard for their love for each other.

 If the church is in any doubt as to what it means to love one another, Jesus gave us His example, and Paul in 1 Corinthians 13 defined love with characteristics we can see and recognize—attitudes and actions that flow from a changed mind and heart.
 Love is a fruit of the Spirit—not an ornament hung on a tree.2